OceanK007/mvn-sboot-datajpa-rest-gcloud/README.md

 Swagger is used to describe and document RESTful APIs.

 ** ============ ThreadLocal =========== **
+Since a ThreadLocal is a reference to data within a given Thread.
+Means if you have a data which you want to have in each thread, then ThreadLocal will provide a reference of that data in each thread.

 One possible (and common) use is when you have some object that is not thread-safe, but you want to avoid synchronizing access to that object (like SimpleDateFormat).
 Instead, give each thread its own instance of the object.